|

 “complexity” – dynamic complexity.
 I

-have argued, and will continue to argue, that dynamic complexity isn’t complex, it is our lack of
+have argued, and will continue to argue, that dynamic complexity isn’t complex, it is our lack of understanding that complicates the interpretation.
+So why then does healthcare think that it is

-is different because we have the
+different?
+Healthcare is different because we have the blessed patient in the system!

-services, but here is one that is often critically time dependent.
+here is one that is often critically time dependent.
 I can think of only a few other critically

-time dependent services – mostly, but not exclusively, in the armed-services.
-Think about it.
-Amongst
+time dependent services – mostly, but not exclusively, in the

-my treasures is a letter from an otolaryngologist informing
+treasures is a letter from an otolaryngologist informing me that healthcare is

-me that healthcare is not like the manufacture of a can of baked beans.
+not like the manufacture of a can of baked beans.
 Also in my possession are several e-mails

 ensuring that I understand the difference between patients and sardines.
 This is all very informative both for what